16 Great Reasons to Visit Brasov, Romania in 2025

 In June 2023, the Brașov-Ghimbav International Airport finally opened.
 Available flights are still limited but are expected to increase over the coming months.
 Check Skyscanner to find affordable flights from your chosen location to either Bucharest or Brașov.

-As far as accommodation goes, there is great variety in Brașov.
+As far as accommodation goes, there is a great variety in Brașov.
 I generally use Booking.com to book accommodation as they provide a vast range of options for every budget.
 Plus, you can often find discounts.
 Do a quick search in the box below.

 Getting around Brasov